Obfuscate iOS Control Flows & Methods, Anti-Reversing iOS Apps

 -

-Flow Relocation Compatible With: Obj-C, Java, Swift, Flutter, React Native, Unity, Xamarin, Cordova and more
+Flow Relocation is compatible with: Obj-C, Java, Swift, Flutter, React Native, Unity, Xamarin, Cordova and other iOS apps.

 -